 Some smartphone models offer this option natively, so owners don’t need anything else to be able to take a scrolling screenshot.

-You’ll be taken back to the page you want to capture.
-Scroll down until you’ve included all the content and then tap the screen to finish.
+- You’ll be taken back to the page you want to capture.
+Scroll down until you’ve included all the content, then tap the screen to finish.
 Your screenshot will now be shown in the phone’s gallery.

-Other phones including models from Samsung and LG have this option.
+Other phones – including models from Samsung, LG, Xiaomi and more – offer a similar option.